chitraz/RealTimeObjectDectectionInOSRS/README.md

 ## TODO:

 ### Data collection and anotation
-- Using botting techniques to read the object info directly from the game to automate the labeling process!
+- Use botting techniques to read the object info directly from the game to automate the labeling process!
     - java injection? openGL hook?

 ### Training